corda/corda/docs/source/key-concepts-contract-constraints.rst

 valid, the verify() function associated with each state must run successfully.
 However, for this to be secure, it is not sufficient to specify the verify() function by name as there may exist multiple different implementations with the same method signature and enclosing class.
-Contract constraints solve this problem by allowing a contract developer to constrain which verify() functions out of the universe of implementations which match the signature (ie the universe is everything that matches the signature and contract constraints restricts this universe to a subset.)
+Contract constraints solve this problem by allowing a contract developer to constrain which verify() functions out of the universe of implementations can be used.
+(ie the universe is everything that matches the signature and contract constraints restricts this universe to a subset.)

 A typical constraint is the hash of the CorDapp JAR that contains the contract and states but will in future releases